tauri-apps/tauri/.github/CONTRIBUTING.md

 ## Financial Contribution

 Tauri is an MIT-licensed open source project.
-Its ongoing development can be supported via [Github Sponsors](https://github.com/sponsors/nothingismagick) or [Open Collective](https://opencollective.com/tauri).
-We prefer Github Sponsors as donations made are doubled through the matching fund program.
+Its ongoing development can be supported via [GitHub Sponsors](https://github.com/sponsors/nothingismagick) or [Open Collective](https://opencollective.com/tauri).
+We prefer GitHub Sponsors as donations made are doubled through the matching fund program.